Adaptive partition Factor Analysis: Adaptive partition factor analysis

-In the first case $i)$, $h$ is factor belonging exclusively to group $s$.
-Notably, by Definition~\ref{def:nrspc} it is the only exclusive factor.
+The proof proceeds considering that \( P_s \in \orth_{k_s} \), leaves $ \Gamma'_s\Gamma'_s{}^{\top} $ invariant and hence that the marginal distribution of group $s$ is also invariant under such rotations.
+Given these \( P_s \in \orth_{k_s} \) for each \( s = 1, \dots, S_n \), we investigate whether a ``global'' orthogonal matrix \( P \in \mathcal{O}_k \) can be constructed by assembling the blocks \(P_s\).
+This requires consistency across overlapping blocks, ensuring that each \( P_s \) remains orthogonal, for example satisfying $\sum_{l \in A_s} \|P_{s,hl }\|=1$ for all $h$ and $s$.
+We will argue in the following that, under the Non-replicable Sparsity Pattern Condition of Definition~\ref{def:nrspc}, this is possible only if $P$ is a diagonal matrix with entries $\pm 1$.
+For any $h=1, \ldots, k$, there exist at least one group loading factor $h$, i.e. $ \psi^*_{sh}= 1$ for at least one $s$.
+Then we have two possibilities: $i)$ $\psi_{s'h}^*=0$ for all other $s'\neq s$, or $ii)$ $\psi_{s'h}^*=1$ for at least another $s' \neq s$.
+In the first case $i)$, $h$ is a factor belonging exclusively to group $s$.
+Clearly, by Definition~\ref{def:nrspc} it is the only exclusive factor.
 If this is the only factor of group $s$, then the rotation matrix $P_s$ reduces to a scalar.
 Since $P$ is orthogonal, $\|P_{h }\|^2=1$ implies $P_{hh}=\pm 1$ and all other entries in the $h$th row/column of $P$ must vanish.
 If $h$ is not the only factor of group $s$, then $A_s$ contains at least another $h'$ that is shared among $s$ and at least another $s'$.
 In this case, $h'$ is in case $ii)$.
 Consider then case $ii)$.
 In order to be orthogonal, matrix $P$ needs to satisfy

 Additionally, since $h\in A_s$, then

 and similarly, since $h\in A_{s'}$,

 Equations \eqref{eq:conditionA}, \eqref{eq:conditionB}, and \eqref{eq:conditionC} enforce that all $P$, $P_s$, and $P_{s'}$ are orthogonal matrices.
 These set of equations take the form: $a+b+c+d=1,\: a+b=1,\:a+c=1$ with $a,b,c,d\geq0$.
 This system admits only the solution $a=1$ and $b=c=d=0$.
 This observation directly constrains the entries of the $h$-th column of \( P \) pertaining to the last three summations of \eqref{eq:conditionA} to be zero.
 Consequently, the only actual rotations, i.e. those induced by non-diagonal $P_s$, are those corresponding to factors \emph{shared} between groups \( s \) and \( s' \), i.e. the $h$-th column of $P$ must vanish outside $A_{s} \cap A_{s'}$.